 Cyber insurance protects accountants and CPAs from financial losses caused by data breaches and cyberattacks.
 It's recommended for any business that handles personal information.

 Commercial auto insurance covers costs if a vehicle owned by an accounting company is involved in an accident.
 Most states require this coverage for vehicles owned by a business.

 Whether you’re a certified public accountant, an auditor, a bookkeeper, or a tax preparer, it's easy to get business insurance if you have your company information on hand.
 Our insurance application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed agents work with top-rated U.S. providers to find the right insurance coverage for accounting professionals, whether you work independently or hire employees.
+Insureon's licensed agents work with top-rated U.S. providers to find the right insurance coverage and fidelity bonds for accounting professionals, whether you work independently or hire employees.